About THE GOOD LIFE

 If I can reach at least one person here who is experiencing physical or psychological misalignments with or without diagnoses and is unaware of how healing their past, changing their diet and moving their body could give them their life back, my mission is complete.
 If I reach at least one person who has been labeled with a mental illness and has never been educated that diet, exercise and positive psychology informed therapy could improve their conditions and give them their life back my mission is complete.

 What is the GOOD life all about?

 By looking at your problems in life as challenges to learn and grow from; including physically, mentally, and spirituality, we are actually creating and defining ourselves with every moment we live and every breath we take.
-Basically we live to learn so we may actually learn to live.
+Basically, we live to learn so we may as well learn to live.

 Remember: “Life isn’t about finding yourself, it’s about creating yourself.”

-Be a voice of inspiration for change in your life and others, and become the person you inspire to be.
+I have decided to be a voice of inspiration for change in my life and others, and I want to encourage and help you to become the person you inspire to be.

-Quick & well-informed
+Quick & well informed

 My blog posts are intended to provide you with interesting information about THE GOOD LIFE (including Yoga, Nutrition, and Psychology).
 Most topics are short and won’t need much of your time.
 A way that inspires not just understanding, but your action and integration as well.
 Back at University, I was never a fan of professors or teachers talking about a topic for hours and struggling to read through textbooks with many pages but little valuable input.
 I didn’t like them constantly repeating what they had already said.
 Nevertheless, I still want you to get something out of my words, to read between the lines, to either learn or create something with them for yourself.
 So I advice you to not just read the post, but be open to take whatever you need from the hidden truth between the lines.
 Trust me, there is always a bigger picture behind the written word.